00:00

 Twisted4000

-Artist, animator, game dev, & Flashgitz crewmember.
+Self-taught artist, animator, game dev, voice actor & Flashgitz crewmember.
 I love funbags, heavy metal, fighting games and things that go POW-POW KA-BOOM, M0TH3RFKR!!!

 Ben Carswell @Twisted4000